-Job Safety Analysis have been added for either the Contained Burn Chamber or Kiln Disposal Unit operations.
-Either the Contained Burn Chamber or Kiln Disposal Unit present the additional potential risk of confined space entry and ESI will incorporate the requirements of 29 CFR 1910.146 into SOPs ensuring proper personnel training, use of a confined space entry permit, monitoring, medical surveillance, PPE, and recordkeeping for any personnel entry into either the Contained Burn Chamber or Kiln Disposal Unit.
+The Contained Burn Chamber with Pollution Control Equipment presents the additional potential risk of confined space entry and ESI will incorporate the requirements of 29 CFR 1910.146 into

+SOPs ensuring proper personnel training, use of a confined space entry permit, monitoring, medical surveillance, PPE, and recordkeeping for any personnel entry into the Contained Burn Chamber or Pollution Control Equipment.

 ESI does not consider the Magazine as a confined space based on the open door and the top ventilator.
 The ESI Critical Inspection Team will inspect the top ventilator to make sure it is open before entry is permitted.
-Also the ESI Health and Safety Manager will use an oxygen meter and measure the oxygen level for initial entry.
+The ESI Health and Safety Manager will use an oxygen meter and measure the oxygen level and temperature gun for initial magazine entry.

 ESI will use LP forklifts in magazines which are cleaner burning and produce less carbon monoxide than diesel.
 Forklift operators will be trained to only run engines as needed and minimize use inside magazines.
-The ESI Health and Safety Manager will periodically monitor for Oxygen and Carbon Monoxide during material removal operations and during confined space entry of either the Contained Burn Chamber or Kiln Disposal Unit and will document and file results.
+The ESI Health and Safety Manager will periodically monitor for Oxygen and Carbon Monoxide during material removal operations and during confined space entry of either the Contained Burn Chamber or Pollution Control Equipment and will document and file results.
 If hazardous levels are approached, then immediate personnel evacuation and risk mitigation measures will be implemented.